Your medical history influences how alcohol affects you

 If you believe someone in your family has AUD, or you’re concerned that your own drinking may be problematic, the best approach is to consult a health professional who can help assess your risk.

+Family relationships may increase your risk of drinking problems.
 People who grow up in families with a history of alcohol abuse, domestic violence or child neglect, and/or where interpersonal relationships are difficult, may be at greater risk of abusing alcohol (14, 15).
 Drinking heavily and frequently can be a coping strategy and may turn into a problem.

-But family relationships are also one of the strongest protective factors against problem drinking
+But family relationships are also one of the strongest protective factors against problem drinking.

 A supportive and involved family with open communication, particularly between parents and children (16), can help prevent problem drinking and instill healthy lifestyle choices and behaviors.